 Size: About 12.5x16.7xH3.3cm

-Weight: About 605g Material: Copper, Tin, Wood Unavailable: IH/Dishwasher
+Weight: About 605g Material: Copper, Tin, Wood Unavailable: Induction Heating/Dishwasher

 A size recommended for customers planning to use about 4 middle-sized eggs with their family.
 We recommend this size for customers who wish to make big, delicious-looking rolled eggs, often seen at shopping arcades.
 To watch the production process, click here.
 For first-time users, please refer to the method of use and repair explained in this video.

 Weight: About 690g Material: Copper, Tin, Wood Unavailable: Induction Heating/Dishwasher

 Price: 5,800 JPY